weijiang34/VirIAP/README.md

 python path/to/viriap/src/main.py -p ./ extract
 ```
 Parameters for filtering:
--l defallt: 3000, minimum length for putative contigs.
+-l , defallt: 3000, minimum length for putative contigs.
--c default: 2, minimum number of tools to confirm a viral contig.
+-c , default: 2, minimum number of tools to confirm a viral contig.
+--trusted , The trusted tool(s) to be used for classification, selected from {cat,vs2,gnm,vlm}, comma seperated.
+Default: 'cat'.
+--skip , List of tools to skip in the results, selected from {cat,vs2,gnm,vlm}, comma seperated.
+Default: None.

 #### 2.5 Decontamination (remove rRNA)
 ```